In this writing, we examine the Zojirushi BB-PAC20 VS Zojirushi BB-CEC20 bread-maker comparison.

 Tip: Freeze bread rather than refrigerating to extend shelf-life.

-Also, while fresh bread typically tastes better than the pre-bagged, pre-sliced counterparts, you will still need to plan a little in advance to make it: shop for or stock ingredients, prepare fresh ingredients, wait for the bread to finish baking if you forget to set it in advance.
+Also, while fresh bread typically tastes better than the pre-bagged, pre-sliced counterparts, you will still need to plan a little to make it: shop for or stock ingredients, prepare fresh ingredients, wait for the bread to finish baking you forget to set it in advance.

-Click here to see price for the Zojirushi BB-PAC20
+Click here to see the price for the Zojirushi BB-PAC20

-Click here to see price for the Zojirushi BB-CEC20
+Click here to see the price for the Zojirushi BB-CEC20

-Both of these machines have lots of features to help you make bread easier.
-Some of their shared features include: 13 hour delay, produce rectangular shaped loaves, 10 preprogrammed settings.
+Both of these machines have lots of features to help you make the bread easier.
+Some of their shared features include: 13-hour delay, produce rectangular shaped loaves, 10 pre-programmed settings.

-Neither of these machines were designed to just make bread.
-You can make cakes, and even jams in them.
+Neither of these machines was designed to make bread.
+Instead, you can make cakes and even jams in them.

-While there are customers that use the Supreme (bb-cec10) to make gluten-free bread, only the Virtuoso (bb-pac20) comes with gluten-free bread function.
-The gluten-free function is perfect for people with celiac disease or those whom follow the especially restrictive paleo diet (one of its main tenets requires the omission of wheat from your diet).
+While customers use the Supreme (bb-cec10) to make gluten-free bread, only the Virtuoso (bb-pac20) comes with a gluten-free bread function.
+The gluten-free function is perfect for people with celiac disease or those who follow the especially restrictive paleo diet (one of its main tenets requires the omission of wheat from your diet).
 You can also choose to use this machine to make pizza dough or other doughs for oven baking.

 All-in-all, there’s a lot of features wrapped up in both these machines.
-In fact, these two machines have the same features, with the exception of one (read below).
+In fact, these two machines have the same features, except for one (read below).

 Click here to get more details on the Zojirushi BB-PAC20